oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/05-autoupgrade/autoupgrade.md

     ```
     </details>

     You use AutoUpgrade from the home directory.
-You can use AutoUpgrade from any location.
+In fact, you can use AutoUpgrade from any location.
 It does not matter.

     Check the version.
 If a newer version is available, you can download it from My Oracle Support ([AutoUpgrade Tool (Doc ID 2485457.1)](https://support.oracle.com/epmos/faces/DocumentDisplay?id=2485457.1)).
 Don't do this now.

 2. To show the many capabilities of AutoUpgrade, create a sample config file.
 Examine the file to get an idea of the many options in AutoUpgrade.
-In this lab, you will not use the samle config file.
+In this lab, you will not use the sample config file.

     ```
     <copy>
     java -jar autoupgrade.jar -create_sample_file config
-    cat sample_config.cfg
+    more sample_config.cfg
     </copy>
     ```

+    * Hit *SPACE* to scroll through the output.

     <details>
     <summary>*click to see the output*</summary>